 Christine represents businesses in complex commercial litigation before federal, state, and appellate courts.
-Christine has experience in class actions, contract disputes, environmental and land use litigation, and administrative proceedings.
-Christine is a delegate to the U.S. District Court for the District of Hawai‘i.
-In 2017, the U.S. District Court for the District of Hawai‘i selected Christine to participate in the inaugural Federal Trial Academy.
-Christine was recognized in 2018 as a Rising Star on the Super Lawyers list.
+She has experience in class actions, contract disputes, environmental and land use litigation, and administrative proceedings, and has been recognized in Best Lawyers and as a Rising Star on the Super Lawyers list.
+Christine was selected in 2023 to serve as a lawyer representative to the Ninth Circuit Court of Appeals on behalf of the United States District Court for the District of Hawaii.
+She previously served a three-year term as a lawyer delegate to the U.S. District Court for the District of Hawai‘i, and the U.S. District Court for the District of Hawai‘i selected Christine in 2017 to participate in the inaugural Federal Trial Academy.
 Examples of her experience include:

 - Complex Commercial Litigation: Christine has defended businesses against breach of contract, ERISA, and unfair and deceptive business practices claims.

 - Class Actions: Christine defended a developer and real estate management company and defeated class certification in an action involving breach of contract and unfair and deceptive acts or practices claims.

 - Environmental Litigation: Christine has a broad range of experience representing various entities in administrative proceedings and in state and federal court over disputes relating to environmental permits and laws.
 Christine has also provided counsel on statutory compliance, land use planning, and rulemaking and legislation.